joglr/joglr/README.md

 ## [About me](#about-me)

-💻 I am self-taught Software Developer
+💻 I am self-taught Web Developer

 📚 I study Software Development at the [IT University of Copenhagen](https://itu.dk)